 You can also use a virtual reality headset to get your first person view experience.

 The Nano QX is rated as an excellent quadcopter for new pilots.

-This recreational drone comes with brushed motors that provide a powerful lift, while being smooth enough for newer pilots to handle.
+This recreational nano quadcopter comes with brushed motors that provide a powerful lift, while being smooth enough for newer pilots to handle.
 It also comes with propeller guards standard, as you will most likely crash quite a few times while you get the hang of flying.